lehelkovach/osl-agent-prototype/README.md

    - `ARANGO_VERIFY` set to a CA bundle path for cloud CAs (do **not** commit certs).
 Use `false` only for local dev.
 4) Run the demo: `python main.py` (prefers Arango → Chroma at `.chroma/` → in-memory mock).
 5) Run tests: `pytest` (a conftest pins the repo root on `sys.path`; 33 passing, 2 skipped in CI-like runs).
 6) Run the HTTP service: `uvicorn src.personal_assistant.service:main --reload` or `poetry run agent-service`.
+Open `http://localhost:8000/ui` for chat/logs/runs tabs.

 ## Current State
 - Agent loop exercises tasks/calendar/contacts/web tools with mock backends and logs lifecycle events via an event bus.